zanderfilet/zanderfilet.github.io/_projects/3_project.md

 ##### Filters

-Below are three sample kernels I use to convolve some images.
+Below are three sample kernels I used to convolve some images.

 <div class="row">
     <div class="col-sm">